adonisjs/v5-docs/content/guides/digging-deeper/mailer.md

 :::note

-Make sure to define the filename explicitly when passing a buffer or a stream.
+- Make sure to define the filename explicitly when passing a buffer or a stream.
+- You cannot use `attachData` method with `Mail.sendLater` as streams and buffers cannot be serialized into queue jobs.

 :::